Nick Buda

-Nick Buda is a drummer and record producer based in Nashville, Tennessee.
+Nick Buda (born March 26, 1974) is an American drummer and record producer based in Nashville, Tennessee.
 Primarily associated with contemporary country music, Buda has been featured on recordings by Taylor Swift, Dolly Parton and Martina McBride, and has also worked with Lionel Richie, Jewel, Michael W. Smith and more.

 Early life

 Born March 26, 1974 in Cape Town, South Africa, Buda was enrolled in piano lessons as a child but soon gravitated toward his teacher's drum set instead.
 At the age of 12, he and his family moved to the United States seeking an escape from apartheid and a path to better opportunities.

 Buda continued to pursue drumming throughout high school, playing in several local bands and touring briefly with “Everlasting Love” co-writer Mac Gayden.
 He went on to attend Boston's Berklee College of Music on the recommendation of one of his idols – Sting drummer Vinnie Colaiuta – graduating in 1996 with a bachelor's degree focused on percussion performance.